Connecting arctic research stations through long exposure photography

-The resulting imagery will resonate a timeless mystical aura of the arctic landscape, it’s difficult acces, it’s history and future.
+The resulting imagery resonate the timeless mystical aura of the arctic landscape, her difficult acces and history and future.
 The sun is a perfect symbol for the effects of time, climate and human activity on this pristine wilderness.
 We are all connected through the light of day and the dark of night.

-science meets art • science outreach • communication • public outreach • science meets art • arctic
+science meets art • science outreach • arctic

 Touch Base is a direct follow up on a recent project that has proven to find a large audience connecting with solargraphy in the arctic.